 - You must submit

-- Double-spaced 500-word essay of what you hope to gain from this program and how it will influence your future.
+- Double-spaced 500-word essay on what you hope to gain from this program and how it will influence your future.

 - Resume including activities, memberships, honors/awards, work experience, and/or previous lab experience.

-- Three (3) letters of references with addresses (not all teachers).
-References may email them to [email protected].
+- Three (3) signed letters of references are needed and they should include contact information for reference.
+References may email them to Janet Stull Snow at [email protected].

 - Application and supporting documents must be emailed to Janet Stull Snow at [email protected] using subject line: